coxner/dataStructures/README.md

 ### Linked List

 One of the most basic data structures they are a list comprised of nodes.
 They contain dzta and a pointer to the next node.
 Head node is first node in data structure and last node is refered to as the tail node.
+List is terminated when it comes across a node with a next value of null.

 The best place to view the code for a linked list is [here](https://github.com/coxner/dataStructures/blob/master/linkedlist.py)